2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in the Southeast Region

 The average amount in student loans that health and medical administrative services majors at St. Leo University take out while working on their Bachelor's Degree is $38,386.

-With a ranking of #15, Western Kentucky University did quite well on this year’s most popular schools for health and medical administrative services students working on their bachelor’s degree.
-Located in the city of Bowling Green, WKU is a public college with a large student population.
+Western Kentucky University did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
+It came in at #15 on the list.
+Located in the small city of Bowling Green, WKU is a public college with a fairly large student population.

 Of the 63 students majoring in health and medical administrative services at WKU, 22% are male and 78% are female.